aluxnimm/outlookcaldavsynchronizer/README.md

 	- *Cleanup duplicate events after each sync run:* removes duplicate Outlook appointments based on start,end and subject of the events after each sync run, be aware of possible performance penalties with this option enabled.
 	- For contacts you can configure if birthdays should be mapped or not.
 If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.
 	- You can also configure if contact photos should be mapped or not.
 Contact photo mapping from Outlook to the server doesn't work in Outlook 2007.
 You can also add an option to not overwrite the contact photo in Outlook when it changes on the server, which could happen due to other mobile clients reducing the resolution for example.
+	- Don't overwrite FileAs in Outlook uses the Outlook settings for FileAs and doesn't overwrite the contact FileAs with the FN from the server.
 	- Fix imported phone number format adds round brackets to the area code of phone numbers, so that Outlook can show correct phone number details with country and area code, e.g. +1 23 45678 is mapped to +1 (23) 45678.
 	- For tasks (not for Google task profiles) you can configure if you want to map reminders (just upcoming, all or none), the priority of the task, the description body and if recurring tasks should be synchronized.
 	- Similar to calendars you can also define a filter category so that multiple CalDAV Tasklists can be synchronized into one Outlook task folder via the defined category.
+### Timezone settings ###

+Outlook and Windows use different Timezone definitions than most CalDAV servers and other clients.
+When adding new events on the server you have different options how the timezone of the newly created VEVENT is generated.
+The default setting uses the default Windows Timezone from Outlook (e.g. W. Europe Standard Time) or the selected timezones for the start and end of the appointment.
+Since some servers have problems with that timezone definitions you can change that behaviour in the event mapping configuration with the following options:

+- *Create events on server in UTC* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
+Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
+- *Create events on server in downloaded IANA Timezones* Use Iana instead of Windows Timezones for creating events on CalDAV server.
+Needed for servers which do not accept non standard Windows Timezones like GMX for example.
+Timezone definitions will be downloaded from [http://tzurl.org.](http://tzurl.org)
+- *Use IANA Timezone* Use this IANA timezone for default Outlook/Windows timezone.
+Manually selected different timezones in Outlook appointments will be mapped to first corresponding IANA timezone.
+- *Include full IANA zone with historical data* Use full IANA timezone definition with historical data.
+Needs more bandwith and can be incompatible when manually importing in Outlook.

 ### Scheduling settings and resources ###